YegorGalkin/SBDPP_sim/README.md

 The simulator uses **radially symmetric** kernels for both births and deaths, specified as piecewise functions `(X, Y)` that are linearly interpolated at runtime.

 - **Birth kernels** allow the simulator to sample a distance from the parent to place a new individual.
-- **Death kernels** define how the presence of a neighbor at distance `r` modifies an individual’s death rate.
+- **Death kernels** define how the presence of a neighbor at distance `r` modifies an individual's death rate.

 ### 4.1 Birth Kernels (Inverse Radial CDF)